top of page

 Brazil, 2014

-Course with a very broad approach and covering the design process in different kinds of projects as graphics, industrial products, urbanism, audiovisual among others.
+Bachelor programm with a holistic approach.
+Focused on the design process in different projects as graphics, industrial products, urbanism, audiovisual among others.

 All just rubbish?